Treehouse Village Ecohousing

 Research shows that living in an intentional community and having good relationships with your neighbours significantly benefits your mental health.
 Our design supports and encourages residents to engage in environmentally friendly practices in some of the following ways:

-- Shared tools, appliances, yard and gardening equipment, outdoor and recreation equipment helps community members cut down on the costs and space to keep their own and drastically reduces eventual landfill waste.
+- Shared tools, appliances, yard and gardening equipment, as well as outdoor and recreation equipment, help community members reduce their costs and the space to keep their own, while also drastically reducing landfill waste.

-- While each household can have their own washer and dryer, shared laundry facilities will give members the option to save the space in their home – and the cost of purchasing and maintaining their own.
+- Each household can have their own washer and dryer, but shared laundry facilities give members the option to save the space in their home – and the cost of purchasing and maintaining their own washer/dryer.

 - With a workshop on site and a community of skilled residents, there’s bound to be someone to help you fix that wobbly chair or broken toaster.